 - classes combined from a variety of departments into a major program individualized to the student’s interests

-A Bachelor’s degree in Liberal Studies from Belmont Abbey College offers the opportunity for adult students at Belmont Abbey to pursue an interdisciplinary major.
+A Bachelor’s degree in Interdisciplinary Studies from Belmont Abbey College offers the opportunity for adult students at Belmont Abbey to pursue a degree spanning several areas of study.
 Students frequently take courses in Business, Education, Psychology, Sociology, Theology, and/or Criminal Justice, combining them into a unique program that suits their needs and future plans.

-You’ll enjoy studying Liberal Studies at the Abbey if you
+You’ll enjoy studying Interdisciplinary Studies at the Abbey if you:

 - like working independently and creatively